 To reduce the schedule impact, procurement activation is pursued as early as necessary.
 In order to achieve Start-up schedule milestones, some LLIs are procured at an early project time, typically at the back end of the FEED stage.

-Once LLI list candidates, is approved by Procurement during FEED, Pre ORDER RFQ status is set up to PO Placement for LLI AWARD.
+Once the Long lead item lists candidates are approved by Procurement during FEED, Pre ORDER RFQ status is set up to PO Placement for LLI AWARD.
 Planners adjust a temporary schedule with agreed milestones, normally orbital to TBE, where comments and bidder queries are addressed.

-Once LLI are awarded the NOVATION starts.
+Once LLI is awarded the NOVATION starts.
 COLUMNS are the most valuable LLI due to CLIPS.
 For other LLIs, only a PLOT-PLAN dimensional and Stress verification is sufficient to NOVATE.

 Delayering LLI Deliverables for a VERTICAL COLUMN

-Step 01 – Accessibility: Conventions are agreed for access miscellaneous.
-PIP standards used to be acceptable in absence of well defined parameters
+Step 01 – Accessibility: Conventions are agreed upon for access miscellaneous.
+PIP standards used to be acceptable in absence of well-defined parameters

-Step 02 –Internals / Nozzle Orientation: Passes for trays are taken preliminarily from MDS to generate a first design for all Man-holes, Thermo-wells, and distributors (for accessing/removing internals avoiding down comers) encompassed with Plot-Plans and 3D Model (if available).
+Step 02 –Internals / Nozzle Orientation: Passes for trays are taken preliminarily from MDS to generate a first design for all Man-holes, Thermowells, and distributors (for accessing/removing internals avoiding downcomers) encompassed with Plot-Plans and 3D Models (if available).
 Vendor GA to replace MDS (when issued)

-Step 03 – Ergonomics: Access to valves, instruments and each nozzle are agreed with Operations.
+Step 03 – Ergonomics: Access to valves, instruments, and each nozzle is agreed upon with Operations.

-Step 04 – Large Loads relocation: Large valves, blinds or any other elements that can be relocated to structures to alleviate clips are discussed and agreed.
+Step 04 – Large Loads relocation: Large valves, blinds, or any other elements that can be relocated to structures to alleviate clips are discussed and agreed upon.

-Step 05 – Level Instruments: Level instruments have large bearing in the definition of platforming, internals and nozzle orientation.
+Step 05 – Level Instruments: Level instruments have a large bearing on the definition of platforming, internals, and nozzle orientation.

-Step 06 – Platforming allowable: Maximum spans are agreed or waived where necessary.
+Step 06 – Platforming allowable: Maximum spans are agreed upon or waived where necessary.

-Step 07 – Nozzle projection: Nozzle projection in excess or defect to calculation per ASME are agreed with Oil Company engineering rep and Mechanical Engineering.
+Step 07 – Nozzle projection: Nozzle projection in excess or defect to calculation per ASME is agreed with the Oil Company engineering rep and Mechanical Engineering.

-Step 08 – Utilities Risers: Utility Stations and Steam Out, required in columns in centralized in headers rising from a dedicated angular area, diverting to each consumption point.
+Step 08 – Utility Risers: Utility Stations and Steam Out, required in columns in centralized headers rising from a dedicated angular area, diverting to each consumption point.

 Step 09 – Miscellaneous: Davits, Internal ladders, Skirt Opening & vents, Name Plate, Stiffening Rings, Plate Welding, Earthing and Tailing Lugs, etc., are oriented by Piping (mainly as comments to the Vendor’s GA).

-Step 10 – Transportation & Lifting: Lifting Trunnion and Tailing Lugs, are oriented by the Construction Engineer.
-Crane standing position is determined by Lifting Studies first.
+Step 10 – Transportation & Lifting: Lifting Trunnion and Tailing Lugs are oriented by the Construction Engineer.
+Crane’s standing position is determined by Lifting Studies first.